BorekZnovustvoritel/Detection-for-BPC-BDS/README.md

 - Create a file `projects.txt`, fill it in the same way as the templates above.
 - Run with flag `-p projects.txt`
 - Flags can be combined
+- If you want to run similarity test of this code compared to itself, you can use `python3 main.py -t sample_templates.txt -p sample_projects.txt`
+  - In this scenario, the representation might look a bit weird, but the design choice of the comparison view will make sense with more projects.

 ### Manual download
 - Check if there are directories `projects` and `templates` created in this directory